shader-slang/slang/docs/proposals/006-artifact-container-format.md

 ```
 vk/thing/computeMain-release.spv
-vk/thing/computeMain-release.spv-info
-vk/thing/computeMain-release.spv-diagnostics
-vk/thing/computeMain-release.spv-layout
+vk/thing/computeMain-release.spv-info.json
+vk/thing/computeMain-release.spv-diagnostics.json
+vk/thing/computeMain-release.spv-layout.json
+vk/thing/computeMain-release.spv-dependency.json
 ```

-Info holds the detailed information about what is in spv to identify the artifact, but also for the 'system' in general.
+`-info.json` holds the detailed information about what is in spv to identify the artifact, but also for the 'system' in general.
 Including

+`-dependency.json` is a mapping of source 'names' as part of compilation to the file

 * Artifact type
 * The combination of options (which might be *more* than in the path)
 * Hashes/other extra information

+Other items associated with the main 'artifact' - typically stored as 'associated' in an artifact, are optional and could be deleted.

+Having an extension, on the associated types is perhaps not necessary.
+Doing so makes it more clear what items are from a usability point of view.
+If this data can be represented in multiple ways - say JSON and BSON it also makes clear which it is.

 Discussion: Interface
 =====================

-There are probably two ends of the spectrum of how an interface might work.
+There are perhaps two ends of the spectrum of how an interface might work.
 One one end would be the interface is a 'slang like' compiler interface, with the the most extreme version being it *is* the Slang compiler interface.
 Having this interface like this means

 * There is direct access to all options
 * If your application already uses the Slang interface, it can just be switched out for the cache